 - “Quarantining” within the quarantine (finding a safe space in your home away from the abuser).

 - Seeking daily support from an abuse and trauma-informed community, like the Betrayal Trauma Recovery Group.

 - Tuning in the the free BTR podcast for support and empowerment.

 How Can I Find Support In a Crisis?

 Tragically, too many women are left unsupported during crises.
-Abusers already condition victims to isolate themselves from support – with the added isolation of global crises like natural disasters and pandemics, victims are in perilous danger.
+Abusers condition victims to isolate themselves from support.
+With the added isolation of global crises like natural disasters and pandemics, victims are in perilous danger.

 The Betrayal Trauma Recovery Group meets online daily in multiple time zones, offering every victim the opportunity to process trauma, ask questions, and make connections with other victims, in a safe space.

 Join today and find the support that you deserve.